'Four Houses - Ashbank House, The Old Mill House, White Lodge, The Round Tower' by Jill E King - C.C.Publishing(Chester) priced £11.95.

 Northwich Leg Club which normally meets every Thursday afternoon at The Lighthouse in Weaverham

 The local Parish is covered by a number of GP Practices based in Northwich, Weaverham and Frodsham.
-The most popular, and the only one with a local Surgery (on Weaverham Road, Sandiway), is Danebridge Medical Centre.
+Currently, the practice with the most local patients is Danebridge Medical Centre.
 This page refers only to the Danebridge Patient Participation Group (PPG) - other GP Practices will have their own PPG groups and should be reached through their websites / offices.

 The PPG, sometimes also known as the PRG (Patient Reference Group), continue to work with the Practice for the Practice.
 The PPG is a committee of voluntary patients who support the work of the practice – this unique partnership between patients and their practices is essential to achieving high quality and responsive care.
 The Danebridge committee meet monthly along with practice representatives to discuss matters arising and to discuss on-going suggested improvements within the practice.
 From 1 April 2015, it has been a requirement in the GP Contract for all practices to have a PPG.